threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

   * Download the [.deb file](https://github.com/threefoldtech/planetary_network/releases/tag/v0.3-rc1-Linux)
   * Right-click and select `Open with other application`
     * Select `Software Install`
-  * Search and open in `Show applications`
+  * Search the `Threefold Planetary Connector` and open it
-    * Threefold Planetary Connector
   * Disconnect your VPN if you have one
   * In the connector, click `Connect`
 * Create an SSH Key Pair
   * To create the SSH key pair, in the terminal write
     * ```
-      ssh-keygen
+      sudo ssh-keygen
       ```
       * Save in default location
       * Write a password (optional)